 Warnings, restrictions on social and other activities, fines, suspensions, and dismissals are used in cases involving violations of University regulations.
 Students who are placed on disciplinary suspension by the University will not be granted transfer credit for courses taken at other institutions during the suspension period.
-Particulars concerning violations, due process, and sanctions that may be imposed, can be found in the Community Standards.
+Particulars concerning violations, the conduct process, and sanctions that may be imposed, can be found in the Community Standards.

 Loyola University Maryland is dedicated not only to learning and the advancement of knowledge but also to the development of ethically sensitive, socially responsible people.
 The University seeks to accomplish these goals through a sound educational program and its policies for encouraging maturity, independence, and appropriate conduct among its students and faculty within the University community.
 It is the responsibility of faculty and students alike to maintain the academic integrity of the University in all respects.